hongchaozhang/ProjectDataToReality/README.md

 # ProjectDataToReality

 A demo project using ARKit to project data into our real world.
 The project also involves CoreML and SceneKit.

+Refer to [ARKit Usage](http://hongchaozhang.github.io/blog/2017/12/28/arkit-usage/) for a better understanding of ARKit.

+## Requirement

+ARKit needs iOS 11 and above, and CPU A9 and above.

 ## Screenshots of the Demo